latricemp711/T1059-Command-and-Scripting-Interpreter/README.md

 The containment strategey we are using is isolating the machine using Microsoft defender.
 I gather all IP addresses, PCAP files, logs, hash values of suspected files (calc.au3.exe, etc.) and any indicators of compromise that will help build a legal case if needed.

-## Summary
-Here’s a clean, professional, and cohesive summary of your report—structured so it reads like a polished incident‑response executive summary:

----

 ## **Summary Report: T1059 – Command and Scripting Interpreter Incident**